MARKAZI JAMIAT AHL-E-HADITH

 The second emphasis is upon holding fast to the teachings and spirit of the Qur’an and Sunnah.
-As a reformist and puritanical movement they have this as the pivotal point of their mission, and they emphasise that a pure Islam could only be followed by adopting the Qur’an and Sunnah.
-Both are the primary sources of Islam and the integrity must be maintained.
+As a reformist and puritanical movement, they have this as the pivotal point of their mission, and they emphasize that a pure Islam could only be followed by adopting the Qur’an and Sunnah.
+Both are the primary sources of Islam and integrity must be maintained.
 Authorities and scholars, when deciding any religious rulings, must take account of both sources.

 There are two other main subjects which distinguish Ahl-e-Hadith from other Muslims.
 They are Taqlid and Ijtihad.

 Taqlid is one of the most distinct driving lines between Ahl-e-Hadith and other Muslim denominations.
 Piles of treaties and books have been written over the centuries for and against the notion of Taqlid by scholars of all sides.
 It had provoked an extensive ideological and theological discussion among Muslims.
-The notion of Taqlid, which is perceived and practised by majority of the Muslim denominations and religious groups, has existed only since the third century from Hijra.
-Ahl-e-Hadith argue that it would be unwise, in first place, to bind oneself with religious edicts issued in some certain social, cultural and political backgrounds of second, third and fourth centuries.
+The notion of Taqlid, which is perceived and practiced by the majority of the Muslim denominations and religious groups, has existed only since the third century from Hijra.
+Ahl-e-Hadith argues that it would be unwise, in the first place, to bind oneself with religious edicts issued in some certain social, cultural and political backgrounds of the second, third and fourth centuries.

 In the view of Ahl-e-Hadith, Taqlid was not the way of the Salaf (the Companions and Ulama of the first and second centuries).
 They support this case with evidence from sayings of those Jurists (Fuqaha), whose religious opinions and rulings are alleged to be followed and their insistence that if an authentic Hadith was found to contradict an opinion given by them, the Hadith had to be followed.

-Although Taqlid and Ijtihad are seen as two separate subjects, but they are linked together.
-Taqlid began to be practised only when the ‘door of Ijtihad’ was, as it was claimed, closed.
-Ijtihad as a technical term means to strive hard to deduce a ruling when there is no obvious answer in the Qur’an or Prophetic Traditions, i.e. human judgement.
+Although Taqlid and Ijtihad are seen as two separate subjects, they are linked together.
+Taqlid began to be practiced only when the ‘door of Ijtihad’ was, as it was claimed, closed.
+Ijtihad as a technical term means to strive hard to deduce a ruling when there is no obvious answer in the Qur’an or Prophetic Traditions, i.e. human judgment.

-Ahl-e-Hadith hold that the ‘door’ of ijtihad has never been and can never be closed.
-Nobody is authorised to do it.
+Ahl-e-Hadith holds that the ‘door’ of ijtihad has never been and can never be closed.
+Nobody is authorized to do it.
 On the contrary, those who advocate Taqlid claim the process of Ijtihad ended with the four Imams, and that there would be no Mujtahid after them.
 This is utterly wrong and has no evidence or authority.